-Quitclaim deeds are frequently used when a property is being passed down among family members or when one divorcing spouse wishes the other to keep the marital home.
+A Maine quitclaim deed is a legal document by which the grantor transfers property ownership to the grantee.
+The form is appropriate for property transfers among family members or when one divorcing spouse wishes the other to keep the marital home.

 Laws & Requirements

-- Laws: Maine Revised Statutes Title 33, § 161.
+Statute: Maine Revised Statutes Title 33.

 Signing Requirements: Maine Revised Statutes Title 33, § 203: The grantor must sign the quitclaim deed before a notary public, attorney-at-law admitted to practice in Maine, or a court clerk.